jpawelczak/gke-terraform/README.txt

 # Observations

+## After "terraform apply":
 Quota blocks deploying the first cluster = had to find a workaround.
-Affter "terraform apply": Many services where deployed such Nvidia GPU Plugins or Event Exported Windows.
+Many services where deployed such Nvidia GPU Plugins or Event Exported Windows.

+## After "terraform destroy":
+Got error: "Error: Cannot destroy cluster because deletion_protection is set to true.
+Set it to false to proceed with cluster deletion."